-(b) The Office of General Counsel (OGC) and the agency labor advisor:
+The Office of General Counsel (OGC) and the agency labor advisor shall-

-(1) Serve as focal points on contractor labor relations.
+(a) Serve as the GSA points of contact on all contractor labor relations matters;

-(2) Initiate contact on contractor labor relations matters with national offices of labor organizations, Government departments, agencies or other governmental organizations.
+(b) Initiate contact on contractor labor relations matters with national offices of labor organizations, Government departments, agencies or other governmental organizations.
+Contracting offices shall notify OGC and the agency labor advisor when they are contacted by such external organizations;

-(3) Serve as a clearinghouse for information on labor laws applicable to Government acquisitions.
+(c) Serve as a clearinghouse for information on labor laws applicable to Government acquisitions; and

-(4) Respond to questions involving FAR Part 22, this part, or other contractor labor relations matters concerning GSA acquisition programs.
+(d) Respond to questions involving FAR Part 22, Application of Labor Laws to Government Acquisitions, or other contractor labor relations matters concerning GSA acquisition programs.
 OGC determines the agency's legal position.